xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompoundreftype/$constructor$.md

-Constructs a new instance of the `AbstractCompoundRefType` class
+Constructs a new compound reference data model instance.

 ## Signature